Parkinson's disease

 - pain of varying intensity;

-- specific tremor (shaking), decreasing or disappearing completely in movement;
+- specific tremor (shaking), decreasing or completely disappearing with action;

-- difficulty or disappearance of posture control (frequent falling, gait changes etc.);
+- difficulty or disappearance of control over posture (frequent falls, changes in gait, etc.);

 - speech changes;